SourLemonJuice/ipapi-agent/README.md

 ### trusted_proxies

-`string list` Controls which IP addresses or CIDRs can use `X-Real-IP`, this should be a reverse proxy.\
+`string list` Controls which IP addresses or CIDRs can use `X-Forwarded-For` or `X-Real-IP`, this should be a reverse proxy.\
 Default: `trusted_proxies = ["127.0.0.1", "::1"]`

 ## Config [upstream] section